SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/sql/add-person-to-selection.md

 ---
+title: Creating a selection
-title: add_person_to_selection
+uid: add_person_to_selection
 description: Adding a person to a selection
 author: {github-id}
 keywords:
-so.topic: howto              # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---